 - What sort of touring gear is best for Hokkaido

 Skiers of the world, rejoice!
 After two years, Japan is finally opening its borders and the island of Hokkaido is ready to share its iconic powder with the rest of us.
 If you’ve ever wondered what it takes to earn your turns on the mountains of Japan, and whether Japow really lives up to the hype, this is just the webinar for you.

-All of your burning questions and more have been answered by our two expert hosts, Rob Coppolillo and Pawel Kunachowicz, as they discuss preparations for their upcoming adventure in the northernmost province of Japan.
+All of your burning questions and more have been answered by our two expert hosts, Rob Coppolillo and Pawel Kunachowicz, as they discussed preparations for their upcoming adventure in the northernmost province of Japan.

-No topic has been left untouched.
-Hot springs, the food, cozy huts, and of course—the deepest snow on Earth!
+No topic was left untouched—hot springs, cozy huts, succulent sushi, and of course, the deepest snow on Earth!